Entering Vim script

 variables with name starting with

-can be omitted, but it’s useful to avoid conflict with reserved variable names) -
+s:are visible only in the current script file, the ones starting withg:are globals and withl:are locals (thel:can be omitted, but it’s useful to avoid conflict with reserved variable names) -

-prevent the printing of called command, we want to display stuff from the function
+<silent>prevent the printing of called command, we want to display stuff from the function

 More languages